 rapidly growing safety and security needs.

-Our Research & Development Center primarily engages in relatively
+Our R&D Center primarily engages in relatively

 products utilizing the center’s results is conducted by the development